choudhryfrompak/K8s-HPC-Docs/README.md

     ```

 2. Map hostnames to IP addresses by adding entries to `/etc/hosts`:
+3. you can do this by modifying & running this command:
     ```bash
     cat << EOF >> /etc/hosts
     <insert master node ip> k8s-master